 Of course, some of the most interesting people you will meet here are the locals, so be sure to take the time to get to know them, and to pick up a little of the local language if you can.
 They’ll appreciate it more than you think, and despite their reserved exteriors, are often some of the friendliest and funnest people you’ll encounter in the city.

-Places to Work in Budapest
+Work in Budapest

 As a digital nomad in Budapest, you’ll have little trouble setting yourself up for an efficient work day.
 Internet speeds are good here and service is reliable, ranking 12th globally in Speedtest’s Global Broadband Speed Survey, conducted in December 2019.
 And, when you consider that it ranked just below the USA, which came in 11th, you can rest assured that you’ll be well connected throughout your stay in the city.